openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 <a name="model-optimizer-extensibility"></a>Model Optimizer extensibility mechanism enables support of new operations and custom transformations to generate the optimized intermediate representation (IR) as described in the
 [Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™](../../IR_and_opsets.md).
-This mechanism is a core part of the Model Optimizer.
-The Model Optimizer itself uses it under the hood, being a huge set of examples on how to add custom logic to support your model.
+This mechanism is a core part of the Model Optimizer, which uses it under the hood, so the Model Optimizer itself is a huge set of examples for adding custom logic to support your model.

 There are several cases when the customization is needed: